CliMA/ClimaArtifacts/clm_data/README.md

     - `PCT_NAT_PFT`: Indicates the percentage composition of each PFT (15) within natural vegetation land units, providing a granular look at vegetation distribution.

 These PFT variables are pivotal for simulating how natural ecosystems respond to historical climatic conditions and can be used to project changes in vegetation patterns due to climatic shifts.

+- **Variables Related to Albedo**:
+    - `SOIL_COLOR`: This variable gives the color class of soil across the land units.
+There are 20 soil classes.

 - **Data Download**: The dataset can be downloaded from the official input data repository for the Community Climate System Model:
 [CCSM Input Data Repository](https://svn-ccsm-inputdata.cgd.ucar.edu/trunk/inputdata/lnd/clm2/surfdata_map/)